melkerton/postgrest-crud-dart/README.md

 ## Setup

--   Create a class (`CLASS`) that represents a table in your PostgreSQL connection.
+-   Create a class (`CLASS`) that represents a table in your PostgreSQL database.
     -   The only requirement is that it has at least one property that represents a primary key.
 -   Create a class (`CLIENT<CLASS>`) that extends `Client<CLASS>`.
     -   Override modelName, primaryKey, toJson, and fromJson.